If you are sharing care and the amount of time you care for your child changes, this may affect your payments and services.

 - Widow Allowance

 If a child:

-- enters your care, you may be able to receive a higher rate of payment
+- enters your care, you may be able to get a higher rate of payment

-- leaves your care, you may no longer be eligible to receive the higher rate of payment
+- leaves your care, you may no longer be eligible to get the higher rate of payment

 Effect on eligibility or payment rate